- Location: Oregon

 Oregon has standard registration, title, and license plate fees.
 Oregon issues 4-year registrations and 2-year registrations.

 All new vehicles with a Manufacturer’s Certificate of Origin will pay for a 4-year initial registration.
-Used vehicles will likely be issued a 2-year registration, but check with your local DMV office for details specific to your model year.
+Used vehicles and renewals on 4-year registrations will likely be issued a 2-year registration, but check with your local DMV office for details specific to your model year.

 If your vehicle has an initial 4-year registration, you will switch to a 2-year registration once your first registration period is complete and you renew.
 Each renewal will be a 2-year registration thereafter.